ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/datamodel.md

 # Datamodel

-Silverstripe uses an [object-relational model](http://en.wikipedia.org/wiki/Object-relational_model) that assumes the following connections:
+SilverStripe uses an [object-relational model](http://en.wikipedia.org/wiki/Object-relational_model) that assumes the following connections:

 *  Each database-table maps to a php-class
 *  Each database-row maps to a php-object
 *  Each database-column maps to a property on a php-object

-All data tables in Silverstripe are defined as subclasses of `[api:DataObject]`.
+All data tables in SilverStripe are defined as subclasses of `[api:DataObject]`.
 Inheritance is supported in the data
 model: seperate tables will be linked together, the data spread across these tables.
 The mapping and saving/loading logic is handled by sapphire, you don't need to worry about writing SQL most of the time.

-The advanced object-relational layer in Silverstripe is one of the main reasons for requiring PHP5.
+The advanced object-relational layer in SilverStripe is one of the main reasons for requiring PHP5.
 Most of its customizations are possible through [PHP5 Object Overloading](http://www.onlamp.com/pub/a/php/2005/06/16/overloading.html) handled in the `[api:Object]`-class.